-Part III: Discrete Search Methods.
-Starting from classical A, Section 4 reviews anytime and incremental variations of search algorithms that can efficiently compute paths in dynamically changing environments, while meeting strict time limits, and preserving optimality guarantees.
-We describe extensions that incorporate different types of spatial constraints, and the use of GPU hardware to provide orders of magnitude speedup.

-Part IV: Planning in Complex Domains.
-Section 5 describes how the techniques previously described can be applied to complex navigation scenarios, including generalization to other important related problems, such as behavior planning and multi-actor coordination.
+Module II: Advanced Planning Techniques (Section 3) Departing from classical A we review anytime and incremental variations of search algorithms for efficiently computing paths in dynamically changing environments while meeting strict time limits and preserving optimality guarantees.
+We describe extensions that incorporate different types of spatial constraints and that use GPU hardware to provide orders of magnitude speedup.
+Finally, we describe how the discussed techniques can be put together to solve navigation problems in more complex domains, including behavior planning and multi-agent coordination.